Foundation Program Sites

 11. Clinical Decision Making: The key activity in clinical medicine - Pat Croskerry

-11. Learning Objectives: a) To emphasize that along with the acquisition of medical knowledge, it is especially important to consider how we think about that knowledge. b) To emphasize that the complexity of the diagnostic process requires changes in the way that clinicians think and make decisions. c) To reinforce that the development of well-calibrated rationality in clinical reasoning and decision making is the most important of a clinician’s skills.
+11. Learning Objectives: A. Recognize that along with the acquisition of medical knowledge, it is especially important to consider how we think about that knowledge.
+B. Explain how the complexity of the diagnostic process requires changes in the way that clinicians think and make decisions.
+C. Recognize why the development of well-calibrated rationality in clinical reasoning and decision making is the most important of a clinician’s skills.

 _____________________________________________________________